LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-4.md

 }
 ```

 From the definition, we can learn that it's basically a value holder, `locked == 1` indicates the lock is held, otherwise if `locked == 0` means the lock is released.
-Besides, there is a reference `cpu` points to current cpu, which also means the `SpinLock` is related to specific cpu.
+Besides, there is a reference `cpu` points to current cpu, which also means the `Spinlock` is related to specific cpu.

 So how does it work?
 Let's look closer: